-Three written exams (90, 90 and 120mins) form the A level exam
+Three written exams (90, 90 and 120mins) form the A level exam independently as well as part of a team.

 Students' skills and technical competency when completing practical work will be assessed by teachers.
 This will form the basis for the award of a Practical Endorsement at A level.
 This is separate to the A level grade and, if awarded, will be reported as a 'Pass' on A level certificates for students who achieve it.